-There are a multitude of various fun activities that can help bond teams like group tent building competitions, playing sports, or participating in a charity drive at a homeless shelter to name a few.
+There is a multitude of various fun activities that can help bond teams like group tent-building competitions, playing sports, or participating in a charity drive at a homeless shelter to name a few.
 These activities are bound to bring the team together and help members engage with one another.

-Below are few of our favorite team building activities will bring your team closer than ever.
+Below are a few of our favorite team-building activities that will bring your team closer than ever:

 1. The Egg Drop